MitocGroup/deep-framework/README.md

 npm install deepify -g
 ```

-> Note: If you want to use `deepify` on Windows, please follow the steps from
+> If you want to use `deepify` on Windows, please follow the steps from
 [Windows Configuration](https://github.com/MitocGroup/deep-framework/blob/master/docs/windows.md)
 before running `npm install deepify -g` and make sure all `npm` and `deepify` commands are executed
 inside Git Bash.